IGITUGraz/IGI-Reading-Group/index.md

 ## Current presentation cycle

-Ceca, Christoph, Dominik, Florian, Franz, Horst, Michael, Ozan, Philipp, Roland, Romain, Samuel, Špela, Thomas L.
+Ceca, Christoph, Dominik, Florian, Franz, Guozhang, Horst, Michael, Ozan, Roland, Romain, Samuel, Špela, Titouan, Thomas L.

 ## Presentations

-Please present papers that have some direct relevance for our work: e.g. machine learning papers describing relevant developments in the field like new methods or architectures, or experimental papers discussing new data for our models or analysis methods for our experiments.
+Please present papers that have a clear relation to our work: e.g. machine learning papers describing relevant developments in the field like new methods or architectures, or experimental papers discussing new data for our models or analysis methods for our experiments.
 Presented works should enhance our knowledge and provide inspiration for our research.

 Presentations should convey the relevant findings from your selected paper with a focus on our group, i.e. also prepare the relevant background information, important concepts from the cited literature, etc. required to understand the main findings.
 You don't need to prepare slides.